benjamin-hodgson/benjamin-hodgson.github.io/drafts/2021-04-01-compiling-prolog.md

 Why use an abstract machine at all?
 In the previous post series, I described Prolog’s semantics in terms of high-level C# constructs like dictionaries, enumerables, `from...select`...
 That’s all very well if you already have access to those language features, but it doesn’t really suffice as a recipe for getting a machine to run Prolog.
 I want to generate x64 assembly, so my abstract machine will serve as an intermediate step --- a thinking tool to help go from high-level Prolog to low-level x64.

 Many production compilers have a similar design: source code is converted into an *intermediate representation* which is then optimised and eventually translated into assembly.
 LLVM, for example, is an off-the-shelf intermediate representation meant to serve as a stable compilation target for all sorts of language implementations.
-(I initially wanted to use LLVM in this project, but Prolog’s backtracking system doesn’t map cleanly onto LLVM, so it was easier for me to cut out the middle man.)
+(I initially thought of using LLVM in this project, but Prolog’s unusual control flow doesn’t map cleanly onto LLVM, so it was easier for me to cut out the middle man.)

 ## Anatomy of a Heap Object